hbctraining/Intro-to-shell-flipped/lessons/03_searching_files.md

 **The redirection command for appending something to an existing file is `>>`.**

 If we use `>>`, it will append to rather than overwrite a file.
-This can be useful for saving more than one search, for example.
+This can be useful for saving more than one search.
+For example, the following command will append the bad reads from Mov10_oe_2 to the bad_reads.txt file that we just generated.

 ```bash
 $ grep -B 1 -A 2 NNNNNNNNNN Mov10_oe_2.subset.fq >> bad_reads.txt